How to Pick the Best Food for Your Adult Cat in 2025

 Did you know that 95% of cat owners admit they feel overwhelmed when standing in the pet food aisle?
 You are not alone because this includes myself and I am a certified veterinary assistant.

 Choosing the right cat food can feel like deciphering a foreign language with all those ingredient lists and marketing claims.
 But here’s the thing – your furry kiddo’s health, energy levels, and longevity depend heavily on what goes in their food bowl every day, just like humans.
 Whether you’re a first-time cat parent or looking to upgrade your kitty’s current diet, I will walk you through everything you need to know in detail to make an informed decision.
 From understanding nutritional requirements to spotting red flags on labels, this comprehensive guide will transform you from a confused shopper into a confident cat food connoisseur!
 There is no judgement on what you decide.
 Please pick based on what your budget is, your lifestyle, your cat’s lifestyle and taste preferences.
-Be patient with yourself and the process.
+This is a pure informational post so be patient with yourself and the process.
 Mine was a few years of research and months of getting to know my cats.
 You got this!

 Before doing a deep dive into this article, ask yourself these questions:

-1. If money and time was not an issue, what food would I most prefer to feed my cat?
+If money and time was not an issue, what food would I most prefer to feed my cat?
 Dry, canned wet food, freeze dried or raw.

 I was talking to my boyfriend when he asked me this question.

-2. Why would I prefer this option?
+Why would I prefer this option?

 I initially chose fully wet canned food diet for my cats.
 I chose this option because cats are carnivores and have a mostly or all meat diet is very healthy for them.
 The moisture content for wet canned food is very good for cats, and my cats do love their wet food.

-3. Can we afford this option, right now?
+Can we afford this option, right now?

 At the time, the answer was no. But this did not stop me from spoiling my cats with wet food.
 We decided to do two small dry meals (one in the morning and one in the evening) then one wet food meal in the afternoon.
 Our schedule at the time did allow us to feed them 3 times a day and they were excited for each meal.
 We also made it a goal to afford to feed them all wet food one day and we have now succeeded.
 Although we decided to go with branded raw food instead.